 Bis(monoacylglycero)phosphate

 Bis(monoacylglycero)phosphate ('BMP') was first isolated from pig lung in 1967 and is now known to be a common if minor constituent of all animal tissues, but mainly in the lysosomal compartment of cells and in exosomes.
 It was first incorrectly termed ‘lysobisphosphatidic acid’, although it is only superficially related to phosphatidic acid per se and might better be considered a structural analogue of phosphatidylglycerol.
-A unique stereochemistry makes this lipid of special interest, but many aspects of its structure, biosynthesis and function remain uncertain.
+It has a unique stereochemistry, which makes this lipid of special interest, but many aspects of its structure, biosynthesis and function remain uncertain.
 It is not found in plants and its occurrence in bacteria is problematic.

 1. Structure and Occurrence